"For vote jihad, Congress transferring part of your property to its vote bank": PM Modi | Politics

 "For vote jihad, Congress transferring part of your property to its vote bank": PM Modi

-Prime Minister Narendra Modi sharpened his attack against the Congress party, Samajwadi Party and the opposition coalition, INDI alliance, over appeasement politics and said that Congress intends to change the Constitution by transferring your property to their vote bank that is engaged in vote jihad for them."
+Prime Minister Narendra Modi sharpened his attack against the Congress party, Samajwadi Party and the opposition coalition, INDIA bloc, over appeasement politics and said that Congress intends to change the Constitution by transferring your property to their vote bank that is engaged in vote jihad for them."

 - Country: